Doth-J/node-red-contrib-typescript-template/README.md

     ![Injector Node Configuration](./docs/ExampleInjectorConfig.PNG)

-* Clicking on the injector node with a message in the `msg.payload.message`, we get:
+* Clicking the injector node with a message in the `msg.payload.message`, we get:

     ![Example Node Message Result 2](./docs/ExampleResult2.PNG)